 Step 1: Double cleanse

 Asian skin care introduced us to double cleansing, and we haven’t looked back since.
-A clean canvass is a must when it comes to your skin care routine, especially at night when your face has collected all that dirt, grease and makeup residue.
+A clean canvas is a must when it comes to your skin care routine, especially at night when your face has collected all that dirt, grease and makeup residue.
 Start with a cleansing oil or micellar water for your first cleanse, then follow with a gentle foam wash or cream cleanser.

 Step 2: Exfoliate